-Farmers graze animals and grow crops after spreading compost and/or manure from other farms and various other sources (for example plant, dairy, pig or chicken waste).
+Farmers graze animals and grow crops after spreading compost and/or manure from other farms and various other sources (for example plant, feedlot, dairy, pig or chicken waste).

-Some Australian state and territory governments do have guidelines for the production of compost, for example Victorian and NSW Environment Protection Agencies, but there are no compliance measures to enforce (unless serious complaints are made for smell).
+Some Australian state and territory governments do have guidelines for the production of compost, for example Victorian and NSW Environment Protection Agencies), but there are no compliance measures to enforce (unless serious complaints are made for smell).

 Although there are rules for compost, soil conditioners and mulches (Australian Standard AS4454 2012), the products are largely unregulated and it can often be difficult to differentiate and identify source material.

-Mr Siebert said that if the compost is thoroughly mixed, turned and aerated, the temperatures reached in the material, along with microbial attack and chemical degradation should be sufficient to destroy pests, diseases and weed seeds, producing a valuable resource.
+Mr Kearns said that if the compost is thoroughly mixed, turned and aerated, the temperatures reached in the material, along with microbial attack and chemical degradation should be sufficient to destroy pests, diseases and weed seeds, producing a valuable resource.